GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

     This action will queue our `HelloJob` with the provided request parameter `name`.

-1. Create a route to this action.
-In `config/routes.rb`, add:
+1. Create a route to this action by adding the following to your `config/routes.rb` file:

         get '/hello/:name', to: 'hello#say'

-    When you make an HTTP GET request to `/hello/Jeff`, the `HelloController` will handle the request using the `say` action with parameter `:name` as "Jeff"
+    When you make an HTTP GET request to `/hello/Jeff`, the `HelloController` will handle the request using the `say` action with parameter `:name` as `"Jeff"`.

 ## Configuring your background worker to use Sidekiq

 ActiveJob can be configured with various different background job runners.
-This tutorial will cover Sidekiq which requires a Redis instance to manage the job queue.
+This tutorial uses Sidekiq, which requires a Redis instance to manage the job queue.

 1. Add `sidekiq` gem to your `Gemfile`: